2015–16 Boston Bruins season

-The 2015–16 Boston Bruins season was the Bruins' 92nd season in the National Hockey League (NHL).
-The season began its regular games on October 8, 2015 against the Winnipeg Jets with a 6–2 loss.
-One all-time franchise achievement the Bruins attained this season is shared by only their greatest rival, the Canadiens - a total of 3,000 wins in the team's existence, achieved by the Bruins on January 8, 2016 in a 4–1 road victory against the New Jersey Devils.
-However, the Bruins missed the playoffs for the second straight season, and missed the playoffs in back-to-back years for the first time in a decade.

-As of 2023, this represents the most recent season not making the Stanley Cup playoffs for the Bruins.
+The 2015–16 Boston Bruins season was the 92nd season for the National Hockey League (NHL) franchise that was established on November 1, 1924.
+The season began its regular games on October 8, 2015, against the Winnipeg Jets with a 6–2 loss.
+One all-time franchise achievement the Bruins attained this season is shared by only their greatest rival, the Canadiens - a total of 3,000 wins in the team's existence, achieved by the Bruins on January 8, 2016, in a 4–1 road victory against the New Jersey Devils.
+However, the Bruins missed the playoffs for the second straight season, and missed the playoffs in back-to-back years for the first time since the 2005–06 season and the 2006–07 season.
+This was the last time the Bruins failed to qualify for the Stanley Cup playoffs until the 2024–25 season.